I’ve been a volunteer mentor at Aidha for over two years now and it’s one of the most gratifying aspects of my life here in Singapore.

 There is one more thing I share with my mentees: we share a hope and a determination to make a difference with our lives.
 I have no doubt that we are already on our way.

 Like Mai, you can volunteer to be a mentor with Aidha.
-Or you can sponsor a domestic worker’s education to gain financial and computer literacy as well as business management and entrepreneurship skills.
-Or donate to Aidha's Scholarship Fund and give the gift of education to 46 domestic workers, helping to transform their lives forever.
+Or you can sponsor a scholarship for domestic workers to gain financial and computer literacy as well as business management and entrepreneurship skills.

 Produced, shot and edited by: Timothy Mcdonald